-South Woods is located off of Union St. South Woods is a well known nature area with several paths and taking walkers through a variety of natural habitats. adjacent to the South Woods are the Annie Starr Woods that is open to the public.
-This area created from the glaciers and flood plain which proves to be a great site to see.
+South Woods is located off of Union St. South Woods is a well known nature area with several paths and taking walkers through a variety of natural habitats.
+Adjacent to the South Woods are the Annie Starr Woods that is open to the public.
+This area created from the glaciers and flood plain proves to be a great site to see.
 You can also take a walk along the creek.
-South Woods and Annie Starr Woods is a great place to take a walk or to study nature.
+South Woods and Annie Starr Woods are a great place to take a walk or to study nature.

 Mascoutin Valley Trail

 Formerly the Ripon/Berlin trail it begins on Locust Road about two miles north of Ripon.
 The rustic trail with a gravel surface winds through rural landscape providing an opportunity to relax and enjoy the wildlife and farm activities of the area.
 This is a great trail for hikers, bikers, and equestrians alike.